Her Majesty Queen Elizabeth II

 All appointments are subject to availability.

 Please check the information you need when registering a birth.

 When the registration is complete you'll be able to purchase birth certificates which are £11 each.
 Card payment is preferable.

 Marriages, civil partnerships or other ceremonies

-The Home Office have confirmed that delays due to the coronavirus outbreak will not affect your application.
+Due to the pandemic situation, the period in which you can attend your citizenship ceremony has been extended from 3 to 6 months.
+The Home Office have confirmed that delays caused by the outbreak will not affect your application.

 - Once your application has been processed the Home Office will send you an email notification, telling you that your application has been successfully completed.
 You'll receive an invitation by email to attend a ceremony at the office you've named in your application in due course.

 - Please wait for your invitation email before contacting the register office.
 Registrars will not be able to assist you unless you have your Home Office invitation email.